tedconf/symfony-doc-unofficial/getting-started/en/03-Sandbox.markdown

-You can download the symfony sandbox in `.tgz` or `.zip` format from the symfony [installation page](http://www.symfony-project.org/installation/1_2) or at the following URL:
+You can download the symfony sandbox in `.tgz` or `.zip` format from the symfony [installation page](http://www.symfony-project.org/installation/1_2) or at the following URLs:

     http://www.symfony-project.org/get/sf_sandbox_1_2.tgz